blcxtranslations/blcx/_translated/chapter-0026.md

 But just injecting spiritual power was only the first step, the second was to let the spiritual sense leave the body, attach to the spirit tool, and take control and manipulate the tool.

-This was the basic principle of telekinesis and also the reason that the fourth layer of Spirit Gathering was required to use spirit tools.
+This was the basic principle of telekinesis and also the reason that the fourth layer of Spirit Condensation was required to use spirit tools.

 Because spiritual sense was proportional to one's cultivation, before achieving the fourth layer, one's spiritual sense would be too weak, and simply could not control and manipulate spirit tools.